-The Bank of America Travel Rewards card and the Capital One Venture Rewards card are two of the more robust options when it comes to bonus offers and redemption flexibility – which is best for you?
+The Bank of America Travel Rewards card and the Capital One Venture Rewards Credit Card are two of the more robust options when it comes to bonus offers and redemption flexibility – which is best for you?

 Bank of America Travel Rewards vs. Capital One Venture

-If you are averse to budgeting for an annual fee, the Bank of America card is the way to go.
-The Venture card charges $95 per year to keep the card open.
+If you’re averse to budgeting for an annual fee, the Bank of America card is the way to go.
+The Capital One Venture charges $95 per year to keep the card open.

-Note, though, that if you tend to spend a moderate amount on credit cards, you should give the Venture card a second look – with the card’s 2X earning rate, the value of its rewards can easily outmatch the fee (our estimate is for a $15,900 yearly budget).
+Note, though, that if you tend to spend a moderate amount on credit cards, you should give the Venture card a second look – with its 2X earning rate, its rewards value can easily outmatch the fee (our estimate is for a $15,900 yearly budget).

 Rewards redemption flexibility

-While the rewards packages are different, the redemption options are fairly even.
+While the rewards packages are different, the redemption options are fairly similar.
 Both have no earning limits or points expiration.
 There are no blackout booking dates on either card, and you can redeem points for any purchase.
-One minor difference is that the Bank of America card lets you redeem points for a statement credit up to 12 months after making a travel or dining purchase.
+One minor difference is that the Bank of America Travel Rewards lets you redeem points for a statement credit for up to 12 months after making a travel or dining purchase.

 It’s no surprise that Bank of America customers can benefit most from this card.
-If you’re enrolled in the Bank of America® Preferred Rewards program and have at least $20,000 in combined accounts at Bank of America or Merrill, you can earn bonuses of 25% or more.
+If you’re enrolled in the Bank of America Preferred Rewards program and have at least $20,000 in combined accounts at Bank of America or Merrill, you can earn up to a 75% points boost.

-But even for the non-Bank of America customer, the card is a solid choice.
-In addition to its regular 1.5X rewards, you can earn an additional 3 points per dollar when you book travel through the Bank of America Travel center.
-Topping it all off with no annual fee, it’s hard to not be satisfied.
+Even for the non-Bank of America customer, the card is a solid choice.
+In addition to its regular 1.5X rewards, you can earn an additional 3 points per dollar when you book travel through the Bank of America Travel Center.
+All you can top all of that off with no annual fee.